django/deps/draft/email-providers.md

 * In addition to the OPTIONS from settings, `create_connection()` passes `alias=alias` to the EmailBackend constructor.
-The backend can use this parameter to determine whether it is being initialized from EMAIL_PROVIDERS or backwards compatibility code: see [*Upgrading EmailBackend implementations*](#upgrading-emailbackend-implementations) later.
+The backend can use this argument to determine whether it is being initialized from EMAIL_PROVIDERS or backwards compatibility code: see [*Upgrading EmailBackend implementations*](#upgrading-emailbackend-implementations) later.
 (The name `alias` is consistent with storages, db and caches; see also